Algebraic Priors for Approximately Equivariant Networks: Fixing the regular representation ( RQ3 )

-We present a novel parameter-free method to improve performance of neural networks to solve a variety of invariant, equivariant or approximately equivariant tasks, where a finite group $G$ acts on the input and output layers with representations $\rho_\I$ and $\rho_\O$ respectively.
-Inspired by the results of Section~\ref{sec:optimal-rep}, we now fix the representation $\rho_\L$ on the latent layer to be a multiple of the regular representation of $G$, with chosen multiplicity $n$.
-Where $n|G| < \dim(\Z)$, we pad by taking the direct sum with additional copies of the trivial representation, to ensure our representation on $\Z$ has the correct dimension.
-More precisely, our proposed representation is:
+Inspired by the {theoretical and empirical} results of Section~\ref{sec:optimal-rep}, \textbf{instead of learning a representation on the latent space, we now fix $\rho_{Z}$ to be a multiple of the regular representation of $G$} as an algebraic inductive bias.
+Specifically, we use $n$ copies where $n$ is the maximum number of representations allowed by $\text{dim }Z$.
+When $n|G| < \dim({Z})$, we pad by taking the direct sum with additional copies of the trivial representation, to ensure our representation on ${Z}$ has the correct dimension, yielding:

-Our method is intended to be used in the case where $\dim(\Z) \geq |G|$, so that at least one copy of the regular representation can be included.
-When the latent space is structured, for example as a product of features and channels, we choose an isomorphic form of the regular representation that preserves this structure (an example is given in Section \ref{sec:smoke}).
-We then train according to the following objective function, where $(x_i, y_i) \in \I \times \O$ is an element of the training set, $g \in G$ is a group element, and $L_\mathrm{task}(x_i, y_i)$ is the original task loss function:\allowdisplaybreaks

-When used in a training loop we select $(x_i,y_i)$ and $g$ uniformly at random.
-Here $\lambda$ is a hyperparameter expressing strength of the equivariance loss.
-Our model has no additional learned parameters above baseline, since the represention $\rho_\Z$ is now fixed.
+When the latent space is geometrically structured, e.g., as a product of features and channels, we choose an isomorphic form of the regular representation that preserves this structure (examples are the SMOKE and SHREC experiment in Section \ref{sec:experiments}).
+Denoting $(x_i, y_i) \in {\mathcal X} \times {\mathcal Y}$ an element of the training set, $g \in G$ a group element, and $L_\mathrm{task}(x_i, y_i)$ the task loss function, we train according to:\allowdisplaybreaks When used in a training loop, we select $(x_i,y_i)$ and $g$ uniformly at random.
+Here $\lambda$ is a hyperparameter expressing the strength of the equivariance loss.
+We provide a sensitivity analysis for $\lambda$ in Appendix \ref{Appendix:sensitivity}, which shows that model performance is robust across a range of values.
+Our model has no additional learned parameters above baseline, since the representation $\rho_{Z}$ is now fixed.
 Our use of the $g$-shifted task loss means that our training dataset must be augmented by the action of $G$.

-\section{Experiments}

-We benchmark our method against a variety of state-of-the-art methods for three distinct tasks.
-These are: double-digit MNIST classification with independent transformation of the digits, using symmetry groups $C_4$, $D_4$ and $D_1$; classification of Organ, Synapse and Nodule subsets of MedMNIST3D, using symmetry group $S_4$; an autoregression task for predicting smoke dynamics with symmetry group is $C_4.$ We compare our results against the models SCNN, E2CNN, LIFT, RPP, RGroup, RSteer, and PSCNN, which are all described in Section~\ref{sec:relatedwork}.
+This can be done either on-the-fly, or pre-computed to speed up training.

+\subsection{Experiments}